 These works will only be to the landlord (Hyde’s) responsibility so will not include any works that are the responsibility of the individual resident (i.e. flat internal works such as bathrooms and kitchens).

-These repair works are generally carried out to prolong the life of the building or to ensure that it is in a state of good repair.
-Qualifying works normally include such items as the repair or replacement of roofs, windows, lifts and door entry systems
+Works are generally required to prolong the life of the building and/or to ensure that it is kept within a good state of repair as per our obligations under the terms of the lease.

 Qualifying long-term contracts

 Qualifying long-term contracts are contracts that The Hyde Group enters into for longer than 12 months and where any tenant or leaseholder’s contribution will be more than £100 in any one year.
 The contracts can cover items like grounds maintenance, reactive repairs and servicing of equipment etc.

 Before the new contract is entered into all residents are consulted and asked for comments, and tenants, leaseholders and recognised Residents’ Associations are invited to nominate a contractor of their choice to carry out the services or works.
 Any likely charges are also pointed out.
 These types of charge are usually included in the annual service charge bill.